cea-hpc/wi4mpi/doc/source/user_guide/installation.rst

 ============

 The installation process consists of a standard CMake build and installation sequence.
-The release archive contains pre-generated code to simplify the build process.
+The release archive contains pre-generated code (`wi4mpi-x.y.z.tar.gz` archive, containing the generated code in `build/`) to simplify the build process.
+By default, the build process expects this generated sources to be there (`WI4MPI_GENERATOR` is set to `OFF`).

 .. code-block:: bash